qualiaMachine/ML_with_Amazon_SageMaker/learners/reference.md

 * **EC2 (Elastic Compute Cloud)**: An AWS service that provides virtual machines (instances) on demand.
 These instances can be used to run applications, process data, or train machine learning models.
 * **Auto Scaling**: A feature that automatically adjusts the number of EC2 instances or other cloud resources based on demand to optimize cost and performance.
-* **Spot Instances**: Discounted EC2 instances that take advantage of unused AWS capacity.
-These instances are cheaper but can be interrupted if AWS reclaims resources.

 ### Account Governance and Security